-Let $W$ be a nonempty set of states and $R$ a binary relation on it.
-A sequence $w_0 \dots w_n$ of states is called a \emph{$R$-sequence} if $w_0 R \dots R w_n$.
-As a limit case, $w$ is a $R$-sequence for any $w$. $(W, R)$ is a \emph{tree} if there is a $r$ s.t. for any $w$, there is a unique $R$-sequence from $r$ to $w$. $r$ is called the \emph{root}.
-It can be seen that the root is unique and $R$ is irreflexive. $R$ is \emph{serial} if for any $w$, there is a $u$ s.t. $Rwu$.
+Let $W$ be a nonempty set of states and let $R$ be a binary relation on it.
+A (finite or infinite) sequence $w_0 \dots w_n (...)$ of states is called an \emph{$R$-sequence} if $w_0 R \dots R w_n (...)$.
+Note that $w$ is an $R$-sequence, for any $w\in W$.
+Next, $(W, R)$ is a \emph{tree} if there is a state $r \in W$, called the \emph{root}, such that for any $w$, then there is a unique $R$-sequence starting with $r$ and ending with $w$.
+It is easy to see that if there is a root, then it is unique and $R$ is irreflexive.
+Further, $R$ is \emph{serial} if, for any $w\in W$ there is a $u \in W$ such that $Rwu$.
 We say that a tree $(W, R)$ is serial if $R$ is.

-A serial tree is understood as a time structure encoding an agent's actions (the transitions) and states in time (the nodes).
-A branching in the tree is interpreted as a situation in which the agent can choose between different possible actions.
+A serial tree can be understood as a time structure encoding an agent's actions (the transitions) and states in time (the nodes).
+A branching in the tree is interpreted as a situation where the agent can choose between different possible actions.
 The seriality corresponds to the fact that the agent can always perform an action at any given time.